Carl Loewe: Life and career

-Loewe was born in Löbejün and received his first music lessons from his father.
+Loewe was born in Löbejün in the Prussian Duchy of Magdeburg and received his first music lessons from his father.
 He was a choir-boy, first at Köthen, and later at Halle, where he went to grammar school.
 The beauty of Loewe's voice brought him under the notice of Madame de Staël, who procured him a pension from Jérôme Bonaparte, then king of Westphalia, which enabled him to further his education in music, and to study theology at Halle University.
 In 1810, he began lessons in Halle with Daniel Gottlob Türk.
 This ended in 1813, on the flight of the king.

 In 1820, he moved to Stettin in Prussia (now Szczecin in Poland), where he worked as organist and music director of the school.
 It was while there that he did most of his work as a composer, publishing a version of Goethe's "Erlkönig" in 1824 (written 1817/18) which some say at least equals Schubert's better known version.
 He went on to set many other poets' works, including Friedrich Rückert, and translations of William Shakespeare and Lord Byron.

 In 1821 he married Julie von Jacob, who died in 1823.
 His second wife, Auguste Lange, was an accomplished singer, and they appeared together in his oratorio performances with great success.

 On 20 February 1827, he conducted the first performance of the 18-year-old Felix Mendelssohn's Overture A Midsummer Night's Dream, Op.
 21. He and Mendelssohn were also soloists in Mendelssohn's Concerto in A-flat major for 2 pianos and orchestra.

 Later in life, Loewe became very popular both as a composer and as a singer.
 As a youth, he had a high soprano voice (he could sing the music of the Queen of the Night in The Magic Flute as a boy), and his voice developed into a fine tenor.
 He made several tours as a singer in the 1840s and 1850s, visiting England, France, Sweden and Norway amongst other countries.
 He eventually moved back to Germany, and, after quitting his posts in Stettin after 46 years, moved to Kiel, where he would die from a stroke on 20 April 1869.

 Loewe was also active as a music teacher.
 His most famous student, whom he taught composition from 1841 to 1847, was Emilie Mayer, of whom he said that "such a God-given talent as hers had not been bestowed upon any other person he knew".
 Mayer would later go on enjoying a successful career in Berlin as a freelance composer, ultimately earning her the nickname "weibliche Beethoven" (eng. female Beethoven).